ASNA/SunFarm/docs/enhancements-affecting-logic.md

 The Business Logic is writing fourteen records at a time.
 But now we can fit much more, at least *twenty* (a nice whole number).

-Let’s assume we want to increase the Page size, from fourteen to twenty records per-page.
+Let’s assume we want to increase the Page size, from *fourteen* to *twenty* records per-page.

 ## Two changes are needed:
-1. Write twenty records to the subfile in the Business Rules.
-2. Expand the record count to show, in the Razor Page’s Subfile Controller.

-We will use blue color for the code that needs to be added.
-Red strikeout for code that needs to be removed.
+1. In the Business Logic, increase the number of records written to the subfile, from *fourteen* to *twenty*.
+2. In the Website Layout (the Razor Page's markup), where the Subfile Controller is defined, increase the Page Size to match the *twenty* records.

+## In the Business Logic
+There are two places in **CUSTINQ** where the hard-coded value *14* (representing the records to write to the subfile) is used.

+We define a constant symbol, and use it in two places so we can adjust that number to twenty *(and make it easy to adjust it in a single place to any other value we may want)*.

 To change the Business Logic, we need to change the following class (program):